SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 ![LoRa bits](/guides/images/users-guide/actility/devmgmt-devicetypes-protocols-loraid.png)

-Fill in the general fields for your new value in order to categorize it in the **Values** list.
+Under **General**, specify a name for the value and the category under which it will be displayed in the values list.
 The associated name for this value will be displayed under the **Display category** given.

 Under **Value selection**, define from where the value should be extracted.
 In order to do so, indicate where the value information starts in the **Start bit** field and how long this information is in the **Number of bits** field.